open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 type RolloutStrategy struct {
 	// Type is the type of the rollout strategy, it supports UpdateAll, RollingUpdate and RollingUpdateWithCanary:
 	// - UpdateAll: when configs change, apply the new configs to all the selected clusters at once.
+	//   This is the default strategy.
-	// - RollingUpdate: when configs change, apply the new configs to all the selected clusters with the concurrence
+	// - RollingUpdate: when configs change, apply the new configs to all the selected clusters with
-	//   rate defined in MaxConcurrentlyUpdating.
+	//   the concurrence rate defined in MaxConcurrentlyUpdating.
-	// - RollingUpdateWithCanary: when configs change, wait and check if add-ons on the canary placement selected clusters
+	// - RollingUpdateWithCanary: when configs change, wait and check if add-ons on the canary placement
-	//   have applied the new configs and are healthy, then apply the new configs to all the selected clusters with the
+	//   selected clusters have applied the new configs and are healthy, then apply the new configs to
-	//   concurrence rate defined in MaxConcurrentlyUpdating.
+	//   all the selected clusters with the concurrence rate defined in MaxConcurrentlyUpdating.
+	//
+	//   The field lastKnownGoodConfigSpecHash in the status record the last successfully applied
+	//   spec hash of canary placement.
+If the config spec hash changes after the canary is passed and
+	//   before the rollout is done, the current rollout will continue, then roll out to the latest change.
+	//
+	//   For example, the addon configs have spec hash A. The canary is passed and the lastKnownGoodConfigSpecHash
+	//   would be A, and all the selected clusters are rolling out to A.
+	//   Then the config spec hash changes to B. At this time, the clusters will continue rolling out to A.
+	//   When the rollout is done and canary passed B, the lastKnownGoodConfigSpecHash would be B and
+	//   all the clusters will start rolling out to B.
+	//
-	//   The canary placement does not have to be a subset of the install placement, and it is more like a reference for finding
+	//   The canary placement does not have to be a subset of the install placement, and it is more like a
-	//   and checking canary clusters before upgrading all.
-To trigger the rollout on the canary clusters, you can define another
+	//   reference for finding and checking canary clusters before upgrading all.
+To trigger the rollout
-	//   rollout strategy with the type RollingUpdate, or even manually upgrade the addons on those clusters.
+	//   on the canary clusters, you can define another rollout strategy with the type RollingUpdate, or even
+	//   manually upgrade the addons on those clusters.
+	//
 	// +kubebuilder:validation:Enum=UpdateAll;RollingUpdate;RollingUpdateWithCanary
 	// +kubebuilder:default:=UpdateAll
 	// +optional